 Serve your child a dish full of colorful vegetables and add spices, making it tasty and delicious.

 Increased screen time directly decreases the active time of the kid.
 Additionally, it makes the kid more lethargic and lazy.
 Also, the commercials for junk foods on Tv trigger the child to eat and intake junk food.
 You can either distract them during the commercials with some fun interactive games or take up services that eliminate advertisements altogether.
 Children don’t understand that commercials are made to be persuasive.

 Make sure that they are active

 Overall, like a toddler’s parent, it is important to cultivate habits that will help eliminate obesity now or even later in life.
-Note that your child is observing your actions and imitate the same.
-So for your child to have a healthy schedule, make sure that you adhere to rules and restrictions you put for them.
+Note that your child is observing your actions and imitating the same.
+So for your child to have a healthy schedule, make sure that you adhere to the rules and restrictions you put on them.

 FAQ – Helping Your Child Who is Overweight

 How can we help children with childhood obesity?